 We booked tickets for 4 p.m., wanting plenty of time before closing; we didn’t leave until after 9 p.m.
 I’ll tell you all about those five hours, but be warned: spoilers ahead.

 The most impressive feature of the Great Hall, by far, was the head table.
-Sure, seeing wires made the floating candles less enchanting, but I overlooked that for all the professors in their dress robes.
+Visible wires made the floating candles less enchanting, but I overlooked that for all the professors in their dress robes.
 Dumbledore at his golden podium is a sight I won’t soon forget.
 And finally, finally I had a real sense of Hagrid’s height and presence; that shifting perspective is one of my biggest pet peeves in the films.

 There was plenty I expected to see on the tour — the Forbidden Forest, Dumbledore’s office, the Weasley clock in The Burrow, the Hogwarts Express — and there they were in all their glory.
-What I enjoyed most about the tour, though, were the little details I hadn’t thought about before arriving.
+What I enjoyed most about the tour, though, were the little details I hadn’t considered before arriving.